YyzHarry/LaTeX-Templates/README.md

-Latex Templates
+LaTex Templates
 ===================

-A Latex Template for IEEE with two sides, maybe I'll update it...
+A LaTex Template for IEEE with two sides, maybe I'll update it...